Skip to main content

 • Overseas processing of digital personal data offering goods or services to individuals in India

-The law applies to personal data collected in digital or non-digital form and digitised thereafter.
-It does not apply to data processed in a household/personal context.
+It applies to personal data collected in digital or non-digital form and digitised thereafter.
+Data processed in a household/personal context is excluded.

 A person under India’s Digital Personal Data Protection Act is not just an individual or a business.
 Here is the list of the entities that are included in this category.